Table of Contents

 1776 Happy Birthday, USA!
 You've Come a Long Way.

 But be smart today.
 Covid-19 is still out there.
+So is Monkey Pox.
 Protect yourself and others!
 Get vaccinated.

 1826Stephen Foster, American composer, born (d.1864); Like Yankee Doodle, the composer Stephen Foster was born on the Fourth of July.
 His list of sentimental down-home hits—"Oh Susanna," "Old Folks At Home," "Beautiful Dreamer"," Jeannie with The Light Brown Hair," and "Old Black Joe"—make the jingoistic George M. Cohan appear strident and un-American by comparison.